IAA-ULB/MOCCa/docs/user-guide/wffile.md

     -/wavefunctions/compbasis/
         - sphamil       : double precision rank 2 array of dimensions (nwn+nwp,nwn+nwp) containing the single-particle hamiltonian in the computational basis
-        - gaps          : double precision rank 2 array of dimensions (nwn+nwp,nwn+nwp) containing the full matrix of pairing gaps in the computational basis
+        - HFBgaps       : double precision rank 2 array of dimensions (nwn+nwp,nwn+nwp) containing the full matrix of Bogoliubov pairing gaps in the computational basis
+        - BCSgaps       : double precision rank 1 array of dimensions (nwn+nwp) containing the BCS pairing gaps in the computational basis
         - rho_pairing   : double precision rank 2 array of dimensions (nwn+nwp,nwn+nwp) containing the density matrix \rho in the computational basis
         - kappa_pairing : double precision rank 2 array of dimensions (nwn+nwp,nwn+nwp) containing the anomalous density matrix \kappa in the computational basis
         - Bogo          : double precision rank 2 array of dimensions (nwn+nwp,nwn+nwp) containing the full Bogoliubov transformation in the computational basis